QLS-MiCM/Data-Science-Learning-Resources/README.md

 # Data Science Learning Resources
 This open-ended list created by McGill initiative in Computational Medicine (MICM) contains available online resources for learning data science.
-This is not a complete list
+This is not a complete list and more tools will be added.

+Email us at info-micm@mcgill.ca with suggestions.

 ## Content